Frankly My Dear

 Booklist

-A brilliant synthesis of Optimization and DirectX 12 that changes everything.
+A brilliant synthesis of HLSL and DirectX that changes everything.

 — Taylor Smith